 In 1985, Holy Trinity Church and Our Lady of the Atonement Church became more visibly bound in a partnership of love and service.
 Father Thomas Hadden paved the way for our becoming one Catholic Church and Catholic Community.
 The Covenant of the Catholic Community called us to grow in a relationship where there would be no distinction based on race, sex, or economic status.
 From this belonging to one another in God were drawn the resources and the commitment to confront the injustices in our city and our world.

 Our coming together under one roof on December 17, 1989, marked another step in the journey implied by our mission as a Catholic Church.
 Father Jerry Sherba served as pastor from July 1989 through June 1998.
 On March 2, 1990, twenty acres on Academy Heights Road was purchased as the site for our new parish facility.
 Father Jerry is credited with developing the plans for the new Parish facility at Academy Heights Road.
 Father Douglas Reed oversaw the construction of the new combined parishes facility.
 The multipurpose building was completed in February 1999 and named Holy Spirit Catholic Center.
 It consists of an administrative wing, with office and parlor, and an education wing, consisting of twelve classrooms and library.
 There is a chapel, large multipurpose room/social hall, kitchen, and atrium with baptismal pool.
-Mass continues be held in the social hall until the church is built in the future.
+Mass continues be held in the former social hall (now the Church, worship space) until the new church is built in the future.

 The mystery of the Holy Trinity proclaims the loving communion that gives life and promise to our world.
 The title of Our Lady of the Atonement proclaims the self-giving of Mary that brings healing and reconciliation to our world.
 Through the mystery we share, may our histories and our future be one.
 May our name Holy Spirit tell the story of a new life we create as "Church" under the movement of the Holy Spirit in our hearts and lives calling us to live God's love